Yolo-TM/Yolo-TM/README.md

-I mostly work directly for Communitys so my current projects are all privat.
+I mostly work directly for Communitys so my current projects are mostly privat.

 But here are some of my current Projects: